ronming1303/ronming1303.github.io/index.md

 ## Projects
 - [Bitcoin Technical Analysis by Convolutional Neural Network(EN)](https://github.com/ronming1303/Dacheng-Xiu-CNN): _I consider using convolution neural network for technical analysis in Bitcoin candlesticks pattern.
 I explore several structures of CNN, including a custom 5-layer CNN, VGG-based networks, and ResNet.
 Comparative experiments are conducted to evaluate the performance of each architecture in capturing relevant visual features and supporting predictive analysis in a volatile financial context._
-- [Autoencoder Asset Pricing(EN)](): _Replicate of Gu, S., Kelly, B. and Xiu, D., 2021.
+- [Autoencoder Asset Pricing(EN)](): _Replication of Gu, S., Kelly, B. and Xiu, D., 2021.
 Autoencoder asset pricing models.
 Journal of Econometrics, 222(1), pp.429-450._
 - [Front-running Game Between Miners and Traders in Blockchain(EN)](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/Front_running_Game_in_Blockchain.pdf): _I discuss the equlibrium model of a game in DPoS.
 I form a signalling game between the miners (validators) and traders (voters).
 I analyze some situations in which the DPoS blockchain may fail.
 But in some situations, blockchain can work under the collaboration._
 - [The Thoughts on the Internationalization of Chinese RMB(EN)](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/Toughts%20on%20the%20Internationalization%20of%20Chinese%20RMB%20%7C%20Ruming%20Liu.pdf):
 _The dissertation of my Bachelor's Degree.
 It compares the development of RMB with other international currencies and forecasts the future of RMB from macro-economics and politics point of view._